keremtiryaki/nwjs-auto-print-sample/README.md

 ## Description
 An auto print sample created with nwjs.
 It supports Windows XP
-(also nwjs supports osx and linux but not tested by us.)
+(also nwjs supports osx and linux but not tested)

 ## Overview